One Killed, Two Injured By 12-year-old Finnish School Shooter - UrduPoint

 One Killed, Two Injured By 12-year-old Finnish School Shooter

-A 12-year-old opened fire Tuesday at a school north of the Finnish capital Helsinki, killing a fellow student and seriously injuring two others before being taken into custody, police said
+A 12-year-old opened fire Tuesday at a school north of the Finnish capital Helsinki, killing a classmate and seriously injuring two other children, with police saying they were still investigating the motive and lead-up to the incident

-Helsinki, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) A 12-year-old opened fire Tuesday at a school north of the Finnish capital Helsinki, killing a fellow student and seriously injuring two others before being taken into custody, police said.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) A 12-year-old opened fire Tuesday at a school north of the Finnish capital Helsinki, killing a classmate and seriously injuring two other children, with police saying they were still investigating the motive and lead-up to the incident.

 The Viertola school in Vantaa, Finland's fourth-largest city, has around 90 staff and 800 pupils in grades one to nine, or aged seven to 15.